 Professor Cordon frequently contributes to a variety of other sources.
 His articles have appeared in such publications as Law Library Journal, Baylor Law Review, and The Second Draft.
 He has served as principal author of more than 3,800 essays for West’s Encyclopedia of American Law, Gale Encyclopedia of Everyday Law, American Law Yearbook, Encyclopedia of the Supreme Court of the United States, Gale Encyclopedia of Senior Health, and the International Directory of Business Biographies.
 He also regularly serves on editorial review and advisory boards.

 Professor Cordon played tennis and football at Central Methodist University in Missouri and later became a sportswriter and sports information director.
 He and his wife, Jennifer, still support the Dallas Cowboys, but these are trying times.
 He is active in martial arts, earning black belts in both Taekwondo and Brazilian Jiu-Jitsu.
-He won a gold medal in point sparring at the 2011 AAU National Taekwondo Championships, five gold medals at international opens sponsored by the International Brazilian Jiu-Jitsu Federation, and four championship belts at tournaments sponsored by the North American Grappling Association.
+He won a gold medal in point sparring at the 2011 AAU National Taekwondo Championships, five gold medals at competitions sponsored by the International Brazilian Jiu-Jitsu Federation, and five championship belts at tournaments sponsored by the North American Grappling Association.